 - Is the cost savings worth the price of the annual membership fee?

-If you can answer positively to each of those questions, a warehouse club membership might be a good money-saving key for lowering your grocery budget.
+If you can answer each of those questions positively, a warehouse club membership might be a good money-saving key if you want to buy groceries within your budget.

 If not, skip the warehouse club and stick to your usual stores.